Running with HTCondor

 Submitting Parallel Jobs

-Parallelizing SPRAS workflows with HTCondor requires much of the same setup as the previous section, but with several additions.
+Parallelizing SPRAS workflows with HTCondor requires much of the same setup as the previous section, but with two additions.

 Build/activate the SPRAS conda/mamba environment and